jarviscanada/jarvis_data_eng_BikervensBernard/core_java/jdbc/README.md

 1. `psql -h localhost -U postgres -f stored_proc.sql`

-# Introduction to the project

-(50-100 words)
-What does this app do?
-What technoglies your have used?
-(JDBC, PSQL, MVN, etc..)

-# Implementation
-## ER Diagram
-- Java Libraries and Tools
-    - Maven
-    - JDBC
-    - JUnit
-- Design Principles
-    - DRY
-    - KISS
-    - ...

-## Design Patterns
-Discuss DAO and Repository design patterns (150-200 words)

-# Test
-How you test your app against the database? (e.g. database setup, test data set up, query result)
-- Manual testing
-- IDE debugger
-- JUnit

 # Deployment/Delivery
 - JVM for Java program
-- Github for SCM
+- Github for versioning
-- Distribute app using Docker images
+- Not dockerized since this is essentially a learning experience

 # Test
+Run the scripts in the `/sql` directory to set up the database, create the tables, and fill them with data.
-Tested via junit test case for crud operation on each DAO classes.
+Tested via junit test case for crud operation on the customer's DAO classe. (this test the connection and the basic operation via assert)
 You will need to verify the query result against test data for further testing (created by developers) for SQL scripts using pslq commands and comparing the querie result to the actual database data.